Process Safety

 Policy

-Specifically, we prioritize stable and safe operation while preventing workplace accidents and securing the safety of personnel and members of the community.
-In addition to maintaining legal compliance, we set self-imposed targets for continuous improvement, while performing proactive information disclosure and communication to gain public understanding and trust.
+As a specific item regarding environmental safety, the policy clearly states that “we strive for stable and safe operation while preventing workplace accidents and securing the safety of personnel and members of the community.”
+In addition to full legal compliance, we proactively set our own targets and pursue continuous improvement.
+By actively disclosing information and maintaining open communication, we aim to foster public understanding and trust—principles that form the basic policies of our process safety initiatives.

 Safety management for high pressure gas